 When it comes to optimizing a sign up page, some things are trickier than others.
 For example, you might be able to get new copy implemented immediately.
 Other ideas might get stuck waiting for design/dev resource though.
 That being said, here's some things you can explore.

 a) Add product UI shots/gifs to the page.
 Let people see how the software looks, and get them excited to get inside & start exploring.
+You can even try an ungated interactive product demo.

 b) Assure the user that the process is frictionless.
 Perhaps the user is only two clicks away from getting started, since you designed such an amazing sign up flow.
 Let them know about it.
 ‘You're only X clicks away from xyz.
 ‘No credit card required', etc.